GuiFernandess7/GuiFernandess7/README.md

 * Skilled in Python, MySQL, and backend frameworks such as Django, Flask, and FastAPI.
 * Strong understanding and experience implementing REST APIs
 * Enthusiastic about Computer Vision and Machine Learning
+* Currently studying new tecnologies and concepts such as Golang, Rust and Data Engineering

 <h3 align="left">Technologies and Tools:</h3>